People Are Not Happy That Tori Spelling Let Her Daughter Wear Makeup

 Advertisement

-Spelling's post drew hundreds of comments, SOME of them angry.
+After posting the images, Spelling’s comment field populated with hundreds of angry responses.
 “Stella is too young for dark lipstick,” wrote one commenter.
 “Why does your daughter have makeup on??
 She is to [sic] little!!!” quipped another.

 This isn’t the first time Spelling has shared a photo of her daughter wearing makeup.
 Back in April of last year, she showed Stella wearing lipstick and what appears to be blush under the rim of a very chic hat.